-When I heard there was a place on earth that millions and millions of monarch butterflies fly to in the winter, I knew that one day I had to see it.
+When I heard there was a place on earth that millions and millions of monarch butterflies migrate to in the winter, I knew that one day I had to see it.
 Apparently, tree branches bend, trees turn orange and the sky becomes obscured by the sheer number of them.
 Thankfully, the stars aligned and I found myself with four days in Mexico City.
-With great excitement I learnt that some monarch butterfly reserves were within a two – three hour drive from Mexico City.
+With great excitement, I learnt that some monarch butterfly sanctuaries were within a two – three hour drive from Mexico City.
 After that, I put all my energy into trying to figure out how I could go see one of these reserves with my family of 5 (3 teenagers aged 14, 15 and 17 years old).
-In the end, my efforts lead us to the pretty Mexican town of Valle de Bravo and Piedra Herrada Monarch Butterfly Sanctuary.
+In the end, my efforts lead us to the pretty Mexican town of Valle de Bravo and the monarch butterfly migration at Piedra Herrada Monarch Butterfly Sanctuary.

-Every November, millions and millions of monarch butterflies arrive in Mexico from as far away as Canada.
-They flee the cold weather to bask in the warmth of the Oyamel fir forests of Mexico’s central highlands.
-They cluster in small sections of the forests.
-Currently, there are 14 such colonies.
-In the spring, these butterflies begin an 8 month migration back, during which time four successive generations are born and die.
+Every November, millions and millions of monarch butterflies migrate to Mexico from as far away as Canada.
+They flee the cold weather to bask in the warmth of the Oyamel fir forests of Mexico’s central highlands and cluster in small sections of the forests.
+Currently, there are 14 such monarch butterfly colonies.
+In the spring, these monarch butterflies begin an 8 month migration back, during which time four successive generations live and die.
 Nobody knows how the monarch butterflies find their way there and back again year after year.

 This phenomenon is considered the most dramatic demonstration of insect migration in the world.
 The Monarch Buttefly Biosphere is a World Heritage Site that protects eight of these colonies.
 It is 56, 259 hectares (or 139,000 acres) and is located 100 km north of Mexico City in the forested mountains.

 Why Piedra Herrada Monarch Butterfly Sanctuary